DeepFakesON-Phys: DeepFakes Detection based on Heart Rate Estimation: Databases

 \section{Databases}

 Two different public databases are considered in the experimental framework of this study.
 In particular, Celeb-DF v2 and DFDC Preview, the two most challenging DeepFake databases up to date.
-Table~\ref{table:databases_faceSwap} summarizes their main features.
+Their videos exhibit a large range of variations in aspects such as face sizes (in pixels), lighting conditions (i.e., day, night, etc.), backgrounds, different acquisition scenarios (i.e., indoors and outdoors), distances from the person to the camera, and pose variations, among others.
+These databases present enough images (fake and genuine) to fine-tune the original weights meant for heart rate estimation, obtaining new weights also based in rPPG features but adapted for DeepFake detection.
+Table~\ref{table:databases_faceSwap} summarizes the main characteristics of the databases.